akshay772/predict_deep_fashion_attributes/README.md

 * Taking care of #NA values, will take much more development.
 One way is implemented to treat them as a separate class.
  * A new approach is to train a multi-task network which performs better in terms of model generalization.
  * The pretrained model is still in training and taking lots of time.
-Will update when model is trained and upload to google drive.
+Will update when model is trained again and upload to google drive.
+Training is done and took 317.000000m 36.964701s.